 5. Submit your application.

-You can print the forms and mail them or submit the application directly online.
+You can print and mail your forms or submit them online.

 By mail: